wenky/app-programs/serialization/README.md

-Serialization
+## Serialization

-Different ways of making the fields serializable
+1. Different ways of making the fields serializable
+2. Can we serialize static fields?
+3. what is the use of serialversionuid?